EmreUYGUNX/lumi-platform/docs/backend/database/repository-guide.md

 2. Provide default `orderBy`, `primaryKey`, and `softDeleteField` when applicable.
 3. Ensure all query helpers accept overrides for `select`/`include` to allow projection.
 4. Add test coverage for every complex method (search, hierarchy building, transactions).
-5. Update this guide when introducing new repository patterns.
+5. Update this guide when introducing new repository patterns and cross-link supporting docs such as [Common Query Patterns](./query-patterns.md).